If you buy an item via this post, we may get a small affiliate fee. Details.

 Are you looking for Amazon Kindle books that are currently on sale?
 This handy guide will help you find them easily.

 Each day a couple of hundreds of titles are available in the Kindle Store at deal prices.
 Sometimes the book is discounted for only one day, sometimes for a few days, but usually no longer than a month.

-The prices of the books are cut by up to 85%.
-However, the average savings are 50% at most.
-The average deal price of the Kindle book is between $1.99 and $2.99.
+The prices of Amazon Kindle books on sale are cut by even 85-90%.
+However, the average saving is about 50%.
+Usually, you can expect a deal price of the Kindle book ranging between $1.99 and $3.99.

-In this post, we will list all the deals in the Kindle Store, together with tips and important facts:
+In this post, we will list all important deals on Amazon Kindle books, together with tips and important facts: